ServersFxkd/LightLX-Windows/README.md

 Step By Step

-How to install and run it on Windows:
+Step 1 - How to install and run it on Windows

-Open PowerShell or Command Prompt.
+Open PowerShell or Command Prompt

 Navigate into the root folder you just created in CMD